-Kate Anderson is the chief of staff for Energy Systems Integration at NREL.
-In this role, Anderson supports operations and strategic planning activities focused on power systems, energy security and resilience, systems analysis, and decision science.
-She coordinates energy justice activities across NREL, developing strategies to embed equity in all phases of NREL's work from research through deployment.
+Prior to this role, Kate was chief of staff for Energy Systems Integration where she supported operations and strategic planning activities focused on power systems, energy security and resilience, systems analysis, and decision science.
+She coordinated energy justice activities across NREL to embed equity in all phases of NREL's work from research through deployment and led the LA100 Equity Strategies project to develop strategies to achieve a just transition to 100% clean energy in Los Angeles.

-Prior to this role, Anderson was a senior engineer and manager of the NREL Modeling and Analysis Group for 13 years.
+She served as senior engineer and manager of the NREL Modeling and Analysis Group for 13 years.
 Her team developed tools and provided techno-economic modeling and analysis to support energy deployment decisions for federal, state, and local governments, tribes, universities, and industry partners.
 Anderson served as the program lead for the development of NREL's REopt model, employed by over 50,000 users to evaluate cost-optimal selection and sizing of energy systems and inform clean energy deployment worldwide.
-She also led research on quantifying the value of resilience and incorporating this value into investment decisions.

 Prior to joining NREL, Anderson launched satellites as a captain in the U.S. Air Force.
-She has a Bachelor of Science in aerospace engineering from MIT, a Master of Business Administration in management of technology from the University of New Mexico, a Master of Science in renewable energy science and technology from Loughborough University, and a doctorate in advanced energy systems from Colorado School of Mines.
+She has a Bachelor of Science in aerospace engineering from MIT, a Master of Business Administration in management of technology from the University of New Mexico, a Master of Science in renewable energy science and technology from Loughborough University, and a Ph.D. in advanced energy systems from Colorado School of Mines.

 Research Interests